ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/loading-indicator.md

 ## Test First

+In this lab, you will modify the tests and the code for the `current-weather`, `forecast`, and `uv-index` pages to use the `LoadingController` to create, present, and eventually dismiss a loading indicator.
+Similar changes will be made to each page and its test.

-The LoadingController follows a pattern that is common in Ionic for type of components called "overlays."
+The `LoadingController` follows a pattern that is common in the Ionic Framework for a type of component called "overlays."
 The mock package that is supplied with this project contains two mocks we can use to test any overlay component: `createOverlayControllerMock()` which mocks the controller and `createOverlayElementMock()` which mocks the element created by the overlay controller.

 The mocks can be set up like such: